maigesPack: A Computational Environment for Microarray Data Analysis: Acknowledgments

 \section{Acknowledgments}

-This work was financed by CAPES.
+This work was financed mainly by CAPES and also by CNPq (grant 478184/2012-3).
 Also, we would like to thanks Raydonal Ospina Martinez and Diana Maia, for additional support to write the manuscript, and E. Jord\~ao Neves for several help and suggestions in this work.